jasonumiker/kubernetes-training/README.md

 ```

 This is one area where nginx handles its path rewrites a bit differently to something like an AWS ALB for example - and so the Ingress document for the two controllers will vary a bit.

+To see this:
+* Run `kubectl apply -f nyancat.yaml` to create another Pod/Service to route to
+* Run `kubectl apply -f nycancat-ingress.yaml` to update our Ingress object to serve both URI paths with rewriting.

 You could also have it route to different backends/services based on different hostnames as well (pointing different A records at the same Ingress endpoint(s)).
 For an example of that check [this](https://kubernetes.github.io/ingress-nginx/user-guide/basic-usage/) out.